OctopusDeploy/blog/blog/2023-05/manifests-from-git/index.md

   - Kubernetes
 ---

-See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags,

-In this blog post we'll show how to use YAML manifests from Git in Octopus for Kubernetes deployments.
-It's an simple but powerful tool enabling complex scenarioes like configuration templating.
+In this blog post, we'll show you how to use YAML manifests from Git in Octopus for Kubernetes deployments.
+It's a simple but powerful tool enabling complex scenarios like configuration templating.

 ## Body